-A private room and patio presents a personal space in which to reflect on the day past in therapy and activities, and to complete homework.
+A private room and patio present a personal space in which to reflect on the day past in therapy and activities and to complete homework.
 This can help keep the focus on recovery and staying positive and inspired.

-Having a private room not only allows residents to spend their time at Searidge in privacy and comfort, but also ensures that they will not have to concern themselves with the distractions of living with another resident in recovery.
-If a resident is still having a hard time sleeping they can keep busy by reading a book, surf the high-speed internet, or watch cable television without worrying about disturbing anyone.
+Having a private room not only allows residents to spend their time at Searidge in privacy and comfort but also ensures that they will not have to concern themselves with the distractions of living with another resident in recovery.
+If a resident is still having a hard time sleeping they can keep busy by reading a book, surfing the high-speed internet, or watching cable television without worrying about disturbing anyone.

 An important element of this privacy and comfort is having the space to sleep as comfortably and well as possible.
 Sleep is key to a successful recovery from alcohol addiction.
-A good sleep is important for the rest and regeneration of mind, body and soul.
+A night of good sleep is important for the rest and regeneration of the mind, body, and soul.

 Alcohol abuse not only trains the body to require its knockout effect to sleep, but it significantly impairs the quality of sleep you get.
-Insomnia is a frequent cause of self-medication with alcohol, and is the most common cause for relapse.
+Insomnia is a frequent cause of self-medication with alcohol and is the most common cause of relapse.
 It is absolutely crucial to the success of recovery from alcohol addiction to establish a healthy sleep routine.

 Recovery from alcohol addiction is full of obstacles and not being able to get a good sleep or a place to be alone with your thoughts should never be one of them.
-At Searidge Alcohol Rehab we take every precaution to ensure residents feel welcomed, supported and inspired to take the steps towards recovery.
+At Searidge Alcohol Rehab we take every precaution to ensure residents feel welcomed, supported, and inspired to take the steps toward recovery.

 ALCOHOL ADDICTION TREATMENT AND SLEEP DEPRIVATION

-One of the primary steps towards recovery is to work on developing regular sleeping patterns.
-Alcoholism severely affects the quality of sleep and sleep deprivation has a number of seriously adverse effects on the body and the mind.
+One of the primary steps toward recovery is to work on developing regular sleeping patterns.
+Alcoholism severely affects the quality of sleep and sleep deprivation has a number of serious adverse effects on the body and the mind.

-A study at the University of Chicago, in which a group of young and healthy people of several hours of sleep for a week, demonstrated that the subjects developed hormonal profiles appropriate for much older bodies: the level of stress hormones increases, and the level of growth hormones decrease.
-In addition these imbalances can lead to weight gain and insulin resistance.
+A study at the University of Chicago, in which a group of young and healthy people of several hours of sleep for a week, demonstrated that the subjects developed hormonal profiles appropriate for much older bodies: the level of stress hormones increased and the level of growth hormones decrease.
+In addition, these imbalances can lead to weight gain and insulin resistance.

-Sleep deprivation reduces immune resistance and increases vulnerability to any disease from a cold to a cancer.
+Sleep deprivation reduces immune resistance and increases vulnerability to any disease from a cold to cancer.
 Even a small amount of sleep loss can significantly reduce the activity of white blood cells.
-It also has a severe effect on the mind and the mood.
-It decreases the function of creativity, judgement, motivation and focus, and can lead to greater volatile, impulsive and depressed moods.
+It also has a severe effect on the mind and mood.
+It decreases the function of creativity, judgment, motivation, and focus, and can lead to greater volatile, impulsive, and depressed moods.